 How to Apply

 To apply for a Federal Direct Subsidized Loan, you must complete the FAFSA and be enrolled for at least 6 hours per semester.
-If you’re eligible for a Federal Direct Subsidized Loan, it will be included on your Financial Aid Award Letter.
+If you’re eligible for a Federal Direct Subsidized Loan, it will be included on your Financial Aid Notification.

 How to Accept, Reduce, or Decline Your Loan Offer

-You can accept or decline a Federal Direct Subsidized Loan on your electronic Award Letter by selecting “Accept” or “Decline” in the dropdown box on the Award Letter Accept/Decline Awards page.
+You can accept or decline a Federal Direct Subsidized Loan on your electronic Financial Aid Notification by selecting “Accept” or “Decline” in the dropdown box on the Financial Aid Notification Accept/Decline Awards page.

 You can reduce your loan by selecting “Accept” in the dropdown box and entering a lower award amount in the “Partial Accept” field.
-If you wish to request loan changes, you should “Request Changes” on the Award Letter Information Request page.
+If you wish to request loan changes, you should “Request Changes” on the Financial Aid Notification Information Request page.

 A Direct Loan Master Promissory Note and Entrance Counseling session is required for Federal Direct Loans before the loan funds will be disbursed.
 In most cases, you’ll only be required to complete one master promissory note and one entrance counseling session during your college career.